Destiny: Rising

 Destiny: Rising is a free-to-play, massively multiplayer online video game developed and published by NetEase, with licensing from Bungie.
-A live service mobile game in the Destiny series, it was released worldwide (with some exceptions) on August 28, 2025, for Android and iOS devices.
-The game is set in an alternate timeline, taking place many years prior to the events of the original Destiny.
+A live service mobile game that is part of the Destiny series, it was released worldwide (with some exceptions) on August 28, 2025, for Android and iOS devices.
+The game is set in an alternate timeline, taking place many years prior to the events of the original Destiny (2014).
 Players collect and choose from a selection of characters with distinct abilities, aiming to restore human civilization as it emerges from a second dark age.